Note

 You aren't able to see the existing value of the concurrent request limit parameter in the Azure portal, the command-line tools, or API requests.
 To verify the existing value, create an Azure support request.

-Have the required information ready
+Prepare the required information

 - Custom endpoint ID